The Chow $t$-structure on the $\infty$-category of motivic spectra: Reconstruction theorems

+We thank an anonymous referee for pointing out the following. \begin{remark} As we have observed above, the mapping sets in $\PM_\MGL(k)$ are naturally $\MU_{2*}\MU$-comodules.
+In fact this makes $\PM_\MGL(k)$ into a category \emph{enriched} in $\MU_{2*}\MU$-comodules.
+The compatibility condition displayed above precisely means that $\SH(k)^\heart[1/e]$ is equivalent to the category of \emph{enriched} presheaves on $\PM_\MGL(k)$ (see e.g. \cite[\S3.5]{riehl2014categorical}). \end{remark}

 We can also prove the following. \begin{proposition} There is a canonical\tom{For simplicity, I have removed ``symmetric monoidal''.
 I'm sure we can prove it if we want to.} equivalence \end{proposition} \begin{proof} We implicitly invert $e$ throughout.
-Proposition \ref{prop:MGLc0-mod} implies that $\MGL_{c=0}\Mod \wequi D(\MGL_{c=0}\Mod^\heart)$.
-Consider the comonadic adjunction The functor $F$ is $t$-exact and conservative by Proposition \ref{prop:comonadic-reconstruction}, and $R$ is $t$-exact by construction.
+We know by Remark \ref{rmk:MGL-c-D} that $\MGL_{c=0}\Mod \wequi D(\MGL_{c=0}\Mod^\heart)$.
+Consider the comonadic adjunction The functor $F$ is $t$-exact and conservative by Proposition \ref{prop:comonadic-reconstruction}, and $R$ is $t$-exact since $\MGL_{c=0} \in \SH(k)_{c \ge 0}$.
 The category $\MGL_{c=0}\Mod^\heart$ has enough injectives, being a presheaf category.
 Since $F$ is a conservative exact left adjoint, the category $\1_{c=0}\Mod^\heart$ also has enough injectives, namely those of the form $RI$ for $I \in \MGL_{c=0}\Mod^\heart$ injective.
 To conclude, by the dual of \cite[Proposition 1.3.3.7]{HA}, it suffices to prove that if $X \in \1_{c=0}\Mod^\heart$ then $[X, \Sigma^i RI]_{\1_{c=0}\Mod_b} = 0$ for $i > 0$.
 But this is the same as $[FX, \Sigma^i I]_{D^b(\MGL_{c=0}\Mod^\heart)}$, which vanishes since $F$ is $t$-exact and $I$ is injective. \NB{the proof seems to work more generally for any exact comonad on an abelian category with enough injectives...} \end{proof}